kennethreitz-archive/wordpress-skeleton/blog/wp-content/plugins/disqus-comment-system/readme.txt

-=== DISQUS Comment System ===
+=== Disqus Comment System ===
-Contributors: DISQUS.com <team@disqus.com>
+Contributors: disqus, alexkingorg, crowdfavorite
-Tags: comments, threaded, email, notification, spam, avatars, community, profile, widget Requires at least: 2.0
+Tags: comments, threaded, email, notification, spam, avatars, community, profile, widget Requires at least: 2.8
-Tested up to: 2.8
+Tested up to: 2.9.2
-Stable tag: 2.12.7121
+Stable tag: 2.33.8752

-The DISQUS comment system replaces your WordPress comment system with your comments hosted and powered by DISQUS.
+The Disqus comment system replaces your WordPress comment system with your comments hosted and powered by Disqus.

 == Description ==

 Disqus, pronounced "discuss", is a service and tool for web comments and discussions.
-The Disqus comment system can be plugged into any website, blog, or application.
 Disqus makes commenting easier and more interactive, while connecting websites and commenters across a thriving discussion community.